Flameborn/Kiramoji/README.md

 4. Make sure that the main _Kiramoji_ directory and the _res_ directory are writable (+w).
 5. Copy everything from one of the _mode_ directories, either _message_ or _image_, depending on what kind of board you wish to have.
 6. Modify _config.pl_, in particular uncomment and change _ADMIN_PASS__ and _SECRET_.
+7. If your web server uses https and it does not redirect to it from http by default, edit *wakautils.pl* and change the *$protocol* variable to https.
+This is for generated links only, it does not add TLS support.
-7. Open _YourDomain.com/kiramoji.pl_ to generate the index page.
+8. Open _YourDomain.com/kiramoji.pl_ to generate the index page.

 Enjoy!